reactioncommerce/reaction-docs/developer/styleguide.md

 - Add spaces around brackets

 - 120 character line-length

-- `import`s should be listed in this order, as enforced by ESLint:
+- `import`s should be listed in this order, as enforced by [ESLint](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/order.md):
-  1. Built-in: Built-in Node modules,
+  1. Built-in: Built-in Node modules

-  2. External: External npm modules, React packages, Meteor core, Meteor Atmosphere packages
+  2. External: External packages, ordered by:
+     - React packages
+     - External npm modules
+     - Meteor Core packages
+     - Meteor Atmosphere packages

   3. Internal: Internal Reaction modules

   4. Parent: Modules from a parent directory

   5. Sibling: Modules from the same or sibling directories

   6. Index: Index of the current directory

 Other Reaction-specific rules are checked using various linting libraries.
 Find all the rules in the code: